nathanembaye/DekiProject/README.md

 The minimum cost is $6, achieved by having Paul cleaning the bathroom, Dave sweeping the floors, and Chris washing the windows.

 My program is the same idea.
-The difference is that students are on the y axis, tutors are on the x axis, and that we are actually trying to **maximize the final value** which is **maximizing student and tutor compatibility**.
+The difference is that students are on the y axis, tutors are on the x axis, and that each matrix entry is actually a compatiblity score.
+From there, we are actually trying to **maximize the final value** which is **maximizing student and tutor compatibility**.